eren1106/mocknica/README.md

 **1. E-commerce API Example**

-If you create a "products" schema with fields like name, price, description, MockA will serve:
+If you create a "products" schema with fields like name, price, description, Mocknica will serve:

 ```bash
 # Get all products (returns array)